 Written By: Epicstu Wyvernwriter

 Jack Harris made his way to the bar, trying to think of what to say to her.
-Jessy was something else to him.
-More than just a kitty cat from the westlands.
+Jessy was something else to him, more than just another kitty cat of the westlands.
 He didn’t know why, but he just had to have her.

 “Alright Furs!
 Spread out and make some room!”
 Collin ordered, forcing Jack to abandon his conquest.